POSITION IDENTIFICATION

 GENERAL FUNCTION

 The Instructional Designer provides faculty with course design and curriculum development support for the creation of effective and engaging learning environments that are informed by desired learning outcomes.
 The role involves consulting with faculty from diverse disciplines to identify course goals, student learning objectives, and applicable evidence-based instructional strategies.
-The Instructional Designer works closely with faculty to develop courses/instruction that are pedagogically effective for distance learning, blended, and face-to-face delivery.
-The Instructional Designer also provides pedagogical training to faculty through course development programs, college/department outreach, workshops, webinars, video tutorials, job aids, blogs, online communities, etc. on topics that are related to college teaching (online, blended, and face-to-face), the university’s course management system, course design, and the integration of instructional technology.
+This position works closely with faculty to develop courses/instruction that are pedagogically effective for distance learning, blended, and face-to-face delivery.
+Responsible for troubleshooting issues that arise during the use of instructional technologies and provide faculty with suggested tools and training on how technology can facilitate learning.
+This role also provides technical training on the use of the LMS, pedagogical training to faculty through course development programs, college/department outreach, workshops, webinars, video tutorials, job aids, blogs, online communities, etc. on topics that are related to college teaching (online, blended, and face-to-face), the university’s course management system, course design, and the integration of instructional technology.
+Manages oversight of select enterprise license for the university.

 MINIMUM ACCEPTABLE QUALIFICATIONS

-Education: A Bachelor’s degree in Education, Curriculum and Instruction, Instructional Design, or a related discipline is required; a Master’s degree in Education, Curriculum and Instruction, Instructional Design, or a related discipline is preferred.
+Education: A Master’s degree in Education, Curriculum and Instruction, Instructional Design, Instructional Technology, or a related discipline is preferred.

-Experience: With a Bachelor’s degree as described above at least three years of instructional design or related experience is required.
-With a Master’s degree as described above at least one year of experience is required.
-Experience working with a Course Management System and other instructional technology is required.
-Experience providing instructional design support using the Blackboard LMS is preferred.
+Experience: One year of experience working with faculty and other instructional personnel in a higher education setting is required.
+Documented experience working with a Course Management System and other instructional technology is required.
+Experience providing instructional design support using D2L Brightspace LMS is preferred.
 Experience teaching face-to-face, online and/or blended in a college environment is preferred.
 Quality Matters (QM) and/or Online Learning Consortium (OLC) certification in online course design and/or delivery is preferred.
 Experience working with both Macintosh and Windows platforms is preferred.
-Graphic Design experience is preferred.
-Experience creating web pages is preferred.
+Graphic Design experience as well as experience creating web pages is preferred.

 Other: The primary work location is an office environment in the Faculty Center for Teaching and Learning.
 The scope of the position requires working and communicating effectively in face-to-face and virtual environments.
-The ability to work in a team environment, manage projects, and deadlines is required.
 Occasional attendance and participation at evening and weekend activities and workshops may be required.
 Occasional travel to workshops, seminars, professional development, and University events may be required.

 ESSENTIAL DUTIES AND RESPONSIBILITIES